craig-martinson/quadcopter-project/class_notes.md

 - Reward ($R$): An immediate return send back from the environment to evaluate the last action.
 - Policy ($\pi$): The strategy that the agent employs to determine next action based on the current state
 - Value ($V$): The expected long-term return with discount, as opposed to the short-term reward $R$. $V\pi(s)$ is defined as the expected long-term return of the current state sunder policy π
-- Q-value or action-value ($Q$): Q-value is similar to Value, except that it takes an extra parameter, the current action a.
+- Q-value or action-value ($Q$): Q-value is similar to Value ($V$), except that it takes an extra parameter, the current action a.
 Qπ(s, a) refers to the long-term return of the current state s, taking action a under policy π

 ## Markov Decision Process (MDP)